 Now for the important part.
 Getting the answers to the questions above is only the first step in realising the value from dashboards.

-It’s vital that the information is then acted upon for the business’s benefit.
+It’s vital that the information presented in the contract management solution is then acted upon for the business’s benefit.

 Specifically, this means: